-If a student uses the same SSN and first two letters of the last name (together these data are the record identifier) as another student, the CPS will not accept the application because it will assume it to be a duplicate application of the first student.
-If the student is using FAFSA on the Web, they will receive an immediate message with instructions on the proper way to make a correction, or if the student's record identifier is correct and they are trying to apply for aid, instructions on how to proceed.
-If the student is submitting a paper FAFSA, they will receive a letter giving them the same information and stating that the application was not processed.
+If a student uses the same SSN and first two letters of the last name (together these data are the record identifier) as another student, the FPS will not accept the application because it will assume it to be a duplicate application of the first student.
+If the student is using the online FAFSA form, they will receive an immediate message with instructions on the proper way to make a correction, or if the student's record identifier is correct and they are trying to apply for aid, instructions on how to proceed.
+If the student is submitting a paper FAFSA form, they will receive a letter giving them the same information and stating that the application was not processed.

-If the student using the correct SSN applied after the other student, they must submit a special "correction application" that they can only get from the Department of Education.
-It will enable the CPS to accept the student's data instead of treating the application as a duplicate.
-The first student, who used the wrong SSN, must correct the error by filing a new FAFSA because the CPS uses the record identifier for students for the entire award year, even if they later change their SSN or last name.
-If the student simply corrected her SSN, their record identifier would still be wrong.
+If the student using the correct SSN applied after the other student, they must submit a special "correction application" that they can only get from the Department.
+It will enable the FPS to accept the student's data instead of treating the application as a duplicate.
+The first student, who used the wrong SSN, must correct the error by filing a new FAFSA form because the FPS uses the record identifier for students for the entire award year, even if they later change their SSN or last name.
+If the student simply corrected their SSN, their record identifier would still be wrong.

-If the student using the correct SSN applied first, the CPS will have their data, so a correction application isn't necessary.
+If the student using the correct SSN applied first, the FPS will have their data, so a correction application isn't necessary.
 The second student will need to submit a new application.

-Both students should keep copies of all output documents, including those from the first FAFSAs filed.
-When a student files a correction application or a new FAFSA, the application receipt date is changed.
+Both students should keep copies of all output documents, including those from the first FAFSA forms filed.
+When a student files a correction application or a new FAFSA form, the application receipt date is changed.
 Because some schools and agencies use this receipt date to determine if the student met a deadline, the student should keep the output documents to show the original receipt date and to show why a later application was necessary.

-Contact the Department at 1 (800)-433-3243 if you believe that a correction application may be needed; one can be mailed to your office or to the student.
+Contact the FSAIC at 1-800-433-3243 if you believe that a correction application may be needed; one can be mailed to your office or to the student.